ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 ```

 ## Feature Extraction
-After the image preprocessed, we use a pre-trained VGG16 model (without the top classification layer) to extract 4096-dimensional feature vectors from the preprocessed images.
-These embeddings capture high-level features essential for similarity comparisons.
+After preprocessing the images, we use a pre-trained VGG16 model (excluding the top classification layers) to extract 4096-dimensional feature vectors from each image.
+These feature vectors, or embeddings, represent high-level visual characteristics captured by the model and are crucial for performing accurate image similarity comparisons.

 Feature Storage